duqtools/imas2xarray/README.md

 # imas2xarray

-*imas2xarray* is a tool reading IMAS data in hdf5 format into an `xarray`.
+*imas2xarray* is a tool reading IMAS data in hdf5 format into `xarray`.

 To install: